alexanderjj03/EzGame_DSL/README.md

 * Simplified Platformer Pack sprites by Kenney.nl: https://kenney.nl/assets/simplified-platformer-pack

 I worked on this project with four peers as part of one of my university classes.
-To maximize our collaborative efficiency, we utilized a kanban board to assign tasks and deadlines to each other.
+To maximize our collaborative efficiency, we utilized a Kanban board to assign tasks and deadlines.

 Please view Documentation.md to acquaint yourself with the functionality and intended applications of this DSL (domain-specific language).